vectordotdev/vector/docs/specs/component.md

   individual events.
 For example, emitting the `EventsReceived` event for 10 events MUST increment the `component_received_events_total` counter by 10.

+#### ComponentBilled

+*Sources* MUST emit a `ComponentBilled` event that repsents the billing of enterprise customers.

+- Emission
+  - MUST emit only if the `enterprise.enabled` config option is set to `true`.
+  - MUST emit immediatley before the creation of Vector events and after decompression and filtering of raw bytes.
+- Properties
+  - `byte_size` - REQUIRED, number of raw bytes received that will be turned into Vector events.
+- Metrics
+  - MUST increment the `component_billed_bytes_total` counter by the defined value with the defined properties as metric tags.
+- Logs
+  - MUST log a `Bytes billed.` message at the `trace` level with the defined properties as key-value pairs.
+  - MUST NOT be rate limited.

 #### ComponentBytesReceived

-*Sources* MUST emit a `ComponentBytesReceived` event immediately after receiving bytes from the upstream source in order to reflect the *raw event bytes* received.
-This MUST happen before decompression, filtering, and the creation of Vector events.
+*Sources* MUST emit a `ComponentBytesReceived` event that represents the reception of *raw event bytes*.
+It MUST emit immediately after receiving bytes from the upstream source and before decompression, filtering, and the creation of Vector events.

+- Emission
+  - MUST emit immediately after receiving bytes from the upstream source, before decompression, filtering, and the creation of Vector events.
 - Properties
   - `byte_size` - REQUIRED, number of raw event bytes received.
     - For HTTP-based protocols, the total number of raw bytes in the HTTP body,